Skip to main content

 • OutTransfer: Raw number of bytes transmitted by adapter

-For the most part, Device42 will display aggregated values.
+For the most part, Device42 displays aggregated values.

 • 00:01 – 100 bytes